juulii14/hackupc2026/README.md

 ### 🎵 Music-Based Recommendations
 - Enter an artist and a song
-- Musical tags are assigned to the song (for example: by genre, mood, energy, etc.)
+- Musical tags are assigned to the song (e.g., genre, mood, energy, etc.)
 - Receive travel destination suggestions alignes with the song's vibe

 ## 🛠️ Tools